Timendus/chipception/README.md

 * [Run Chipception in your browser](https://timendus.github.io/chipception/)
 * [Download the ROM](https://github.com/Timendus/chipception/raw/main/dist/chipception.ch8)

+_Note: there's a known bug where the screen starts to flicker like mad when you run several programs at the same time.
+I've managed to introduce that bug somehow on the evening on which I need to submit this entry to Octojam.
+I'll see if I can fix that later this week 🙈_

 ## How to use Chipception

 Chipception will provide you with a menu (known as the launcher app) from which